“Should I get a solar battery?” – said basically everyone

 • Annual production = 10,000 kWh

-If the home owner is mostly at work during the day, they’re probably likely to use about 35% of the solar energy, as their home doesn’t use a ton of power during the day.
+If the home owner is mostly at work during the day, they’re probably likely to use about 35% of the solar energy without a battery, as their home doesn’t use a ton of power during the day.
 Of course, during weekends, and summer time when the sun shines from 7am – 7pm, they’ll make the most of it.

 The savings from solar are tied directly to the home owners power rates.
-On average, kiwis are paying about 27c for power.
+On average, kiwis are paying about 33c for power.
 This is including GST.

 And how about the rest of the solar?
 The energy that the home doesn’t use?